Syncroness-Inc/rust-tiva-blinky/README.md

 - Get a new target specification file for your processor type, like one from [here](https://japaric.github.io/copper/details/target.html).
 - Update the linker script (**layout.ld**) to have the correct size and addresses of FLASH and RAM.

+## Unit tests

+Run the unit test with `rake test`.
+This runs the all of the test on the host (not the target board).

 ## To Do
 - Move RAM initialization (zero_fill_bss and copy_initialized_data) into assembly, or Rust.